LifeShield™ ChemoClave™ Series

 The Safe Choice for Handling Hazardous Drugs

-The only needle-free closed system transfer device (CSTD) you need for the safe handling of hazardous drugs: the Hospira LifeShield™ ChemoClave™ Series.
-An integrated series of components ensure that at no point — from preparation to disposal — are clinicians, the patients they care for, or the environment we share exposed to the dangers of hazardous chemicals.
+A needle-free closed system transfer device (CSTD) you need for the safe handling of hazardous drugs: the Hospira LifeShield™ ChemoClave™ Series.
+An integrated series of components used from preparation to disposal — which aid to minimize the exposure of hazardous chemicals to clinicians, the patients they care for and the environment.

 The benefits speak for themselves: